What is A Silent Retreat

 As you can see, it has more to do with the Buddhist way of life, rather than worshiping any deity.
 It’s important to keep an open mind so that you may be more receptive to lessons that you might benefit from.
 You do not have to believe in everything you hear.
 But you do have to listen and consider.
 Then you can experiment and practice only what works for you.

 There will be some chanting at the end of a meditation session.
 Chanting is meant to be beneficial for relaxation.
 The chants are short passages of Buddhist scriptures dealing with important topics related to meditation and Dhamma talks.
-You’d be expected to participate, but if it really makes you feel uncomfortable, or if it goes against your religious belief, you can choose not to.
+You are encouraged to participate, but if it really makes you feel uncomfortable, or if it goes against your religious belief, you can choose not to.
 However, they recommend you to stay in the hall and listen quietly.

 How fit do you have to be?